 I have a love for film-making and storytelling.
-What drives my film-making is the challenge and fun of creating unique and inspiring stories and the ability of film to create change of heart and mind.
+What drives my film-making is the challenge and fun of creating unique and inspiring stories.
 I am interested in stories that have a positive impact on the community; stories that inspire change, stories that break down stereotypes, stories that celebrate life and stories that give a voice to the under-represented.

 Coming from a culmination of different working experiences, such as multi-platform content producer (ABC Open), film festival coordinator (Bayside Youth Documentary Film Festival), A/V Technician (Xavier College), Media Teacher (Sandringham College) and documentary filmmaker, has led me to become a ‘Jill of all trades’.
 I write, produce, direct, film, edit and publish short video productions and online content.

 My award winning documentaries have been screened at film festivals both nationally and internationally and I have had my work broadcast on national and international television.

 In 2013, I resumed freelance film-making after 2 1/2 years spent working as an ABC Open Producer in South West Victoria.
 While working at the ABC, I engaged my community in digital storytelling and coordinated a whole range of creative digital projects.
 In 2012, I received the National Yooralla Online Media Award for producing Harvey Shares the Stoke.